ypan23-1876660/DAM/README.md

 5. Upload the results from (3) to Secretariat

+6. Edit the variables in DAM_streamline_package streamline_shscript.sh

-6. Run the DAM_streamline_package initiator script: `sbatch dam_initiator.sh`
+7. Run the DAM_streamline_package initiator script: `sbatch dam_initiator.sh`

-7. Download the results for futher analysis (e.g. SAS)
+8. Download the results for futher analysis (e.g. SAS)